open-condo-software/mobile_cordova_android_demoapplication/readme.md

 ## Demo environment  <a name="testing-demo"></a>

-1. Open Chrome and enter into url field `chrome://inspect/#devices` Choose WebView in ai.doma.miniappdemo and lick "inspect"
+1. Open Chrome and enter into url field `chrome://inspect/#devices` Choose WebView in ai.doma.miniappdemo and click "inspect"

    ![inspect](./screenshots/inspect.png)